s3curitybug/similarity-uniform-fuzzy-hash/README.md

   * `UniformFuzzyHashes`: Provides utility static methods related to the Uniform Fuzzy Hash usage.

     * `computeHashesFromByteArrays`: Given a Collection of byte[] and a factor (remember that it must be an odd number and larger than 2), computes and returns a Collection of UniformFuzzyHashes.
-The following methods are equivalent, but receive a Collection of Strings, InputStreams, ByteArrayOutputStreams or Files instead of a Collecton of byte[]: `computeHashesFromStrings`, `computeHashesFromInputStreams`, `computeHashesFromByteArrayOutputStreams`, `computeHashesFromFiles` (allows recursive traversing of Files that represent a directory).
+The following methods are equivalent, but receive a Collection of Strings, InputStreams, ByteArrayOutputStreams or Files instead of a Collection of byte[]: `computeHashesFromStrings`, `computeHashesFromInputStreams`, `computeHashesFromByteArrayOutputStreams`, `computeHashesFromFiles` (allows recursive traversing of Files that represent a directory).

     * `computeNamedHashesFromNamedByteArrays`: Given a Map relating names to byte[] and a factor (remember that it must be an odd number and larger than 2), computes and returns a Map relating names to UniformFuzzyHashes.
 The following methods are equivalent, but receive a Map relating names to Strings, InputStreams, ByteArrayOutputStreams or Files instead of a Map relating names to byte[]: `computeNamedHashesFromNamedStrings`, `computeNamedHashesFromNamedInputStreams`, `computeNamedHashesFromNamedByteArrayOutputStreams`, `computeNamedHashesFromNamedFiles`.